 We understand the devastating nature of paralysis, and we are dedicated to helping victims of this impairment receive maximum compensation.

 If your claim for long term disability insurance benefits for Paralysis was denied, you need an experienced attorney to get you the benefits you deserve.
-Call Mehr, Fairbanks & Peterson without delay, for a free evaluation of your claim: 800-249-3731.
+Call Mehr Fairbanks Trial Lawyers without delay, for a free evaluation of your claim: 800-249-3731.